Las Leyendas Nunca Mueren

-Las Leyendas Nunca Mueren is the third solo studio album by Puerto Rican rapper Anuel AA.
+Las Leyendas Nunca Mueren (English: "The Legends Never Die") is the third solo studio album by Puerto Rican rapper Anuel AA.
 It was released on November 26, 2021, through Real Hasta la Muerte and Sony Music Latin.
 The album follows his second studio album Emmanuel (2020), and his collaboration album with Ozuna, Los Dioses (2021).

 The album features collaborations with Eladio Carrión, Mora, Myke Towers and Jhayco.